baraline/convst/README.md

 The recommended way to install the latest stable version is to use pip with `pip install convst`.
 To install the package from sources, you can download the latest version on GitHub and run `python setup.py install`.
 This should install the package and automatically look for the dependencies using `pip`.

 We recommend doing this in a new virtual environment using anaconda to avoid any conflict with an existing installation.
-If you wish to install dependencies individually, you can see dependencies in the `requierements.txt` file.
+If you wish to install dependencies individually, you can see dependencies in the `setup.py` file.

 An optional dependency that can help speed up numba, which is used in our implementation, is the Intel vector math library (SVML).
 When using conda it can be installed by running `conda install -c numba icc_rt`.
 I didn't test the behavior with AMD processors, but I suspect it won't work.